gmostofabd/8051-LCD/README.md

 ### 🛠️ **Future Work**
 - Adding more functionalities such as scrolling text, custom characters, and additional interfacing techniques like 4-bit mode.

-Feel free to reach out if you have any questions or suggestions for improving this project!

 ---